 The government must develop effective policies to promote newer industries in the country, such as leather, shipbuilding, agricultural product processing, plastics, low-end electronics, etc., and find international markets for them.
 This will in turn create more employment opportunities for the poor.

 The government should build and improve roads and highways across the country, to improve connection with national and divisional capitals and land, river, and seaports.
 This will help in spreading industries across the country, creating employment opportunities for many in Bangladesh living further away from present industrial hubs.

 For example, important infrastructural projects like Padma Bridge must be completed to increase connectivity of the country so that transportation costs in terms of money and time decrease for businesses, who can reap the advantage of cheaper land prices in Southern parts of Bangladesh.

 Power production and outreach must increase fast.
 At present, Bangladesh has one of the lowest per capita power consumption measures, even among low-income nations.

-Dhaka is over-crowded.
-It’s about time Bangladesh develops another city within 30 km radius of Dhaka.
-The government should begin by moving the secretariat, government offices and nationalised company headquarters to this new, planned city.
+Dhaka is overcrowded.
+It’s about time Bangladesh develops another city within a 30 km radius of Dhaka.
+The government should begin by moving the secretariat, government offices, and nationalized company headquarters to this new, planned city.

 Attracting FDI and branding the nation

 This is nothing new.
-The government must take initiatives to improve the political scenario and labour conditions, to attract foreign direct investment, which will create newer economic opportunities for thousands of poverty-stricken people.
-The nation needs to eventually be branded as an investor-friendly emerging economy, with a skilled work force, and improved working conditions.
+The government must take initiatives to improve the political scenario and labor conditions to attract foreign direct investment, which will create newer economic opportunities for thousands of poverty-stricken people.
+The nation needs to eventually be branded as an investor-friendly emerging economy with a skilled workforce and improved working conditions.

-However, we cannot complacently sit around as very little of the fruits of the 6% growth rate is reaching the people who need them the most.
+However, we cannot complacently sit around as very little of the fruits of the 6% growth rate are reaching the people who need them the most.